joaomsimoes/Complaints-Analysis-with-Python/README.md

 ## Possible Errors

 1. 403 - To many requests!
-2. some brands have a different name in the link, for example: nowo - uses cabovisao
+2. some brands have a different name in the link, for example: nowo uses old name: cabovisao